Point Pleasant Beach High School: Athletics

-The 2011-12 boys' soccer team won the NJSIAA Central Jersey Group I sectional title, the program's first, with a 1–0 over Burlington City High School and finishing the season with a record of 13-8-1.
+The 2011-12 boys' soccer team won the NJSIAA Central Jersey Group I sectional title, the program's first, with a 1–0 over Burlington City High School and finishing the season with a record of 13–8–1.

-The girls' basketball team won the Group I state championship in 2013, defeating Bloomfield Tech High School by a score of 56-54 in the tournament final played at the Pine Belt Arena.
+The girls' basketball team won the Group I state championship in 2013, defeating Bloomfield Tech High School by a score of 56–54 in the tournament final played at the Pine Belt Arena.

 The 2013 boys' basketball team won both a divisional title and the Central Jersey Group I sectional title, the first in program history, with a 69–40 win over Bound Brook High School.
-The team won the Group I title in 2013 with a 43-29 win against Jonathan Dayton High School in the finals played at the Rutgers Athletic Center.
+The team won the Group I title in 2013 with a 43–29 win against Jonathan Dayton High School in the finals played at the Rutgers Athletic Center.

-In 2013, the football team finished the season with a record of 11-2 after defeating division rival Shore Regional High School by a score of 12–7 to win the Central Jersey Group I state sectional title, the program's first in its history, avenging a 31–0 loss to Shore Regional just a week earlier in the Shore Conference divisional title game.
+In 2013, the football team finished the season with a record of 11–2 after defeating division rival Shore Regional High School by a score of 12–7 to win the Central Jersey Group I state sectional title, the program's first in its history, avenging a 31–0 loss to Shore Regional just a week earlier in the Shore Conference divisional title game.

 The school maintains a rivalry with nearby St. Rose High School and Shore Regional High School.
 The school has had a longstanding football rivalry with Shore Regional, which leads the series with an overall record of 30-12 through the 2017 season, including the games in which the two teams faced each other in the Central Jersey Group I championship game in both 2013 and 2014.
 NJ.com listed the rivalry at 29th on their 2017 list "Ranking the 31 fiercest rivalries in N.J.
 HS football".

-The wrestling team won the Central Jersey Group I state sectional championship in 2016-2018 and 2020 The 2014 wrestling team set a school record for wins and finished 27–5.
+The boys' wrestling team won the Central Jersey Group I state sectional championship in 2016-2018 and 2020.
+The 2014 wrestling team set a school record for wins and finished 27–5.
 They also won their fourth straight divisional title and were Central Jersey Group 1 finalists.
 The divisional title was their 18th in the past 25 years.
 The 2015-16 wrestling team defeated Manville High School 37–25 to win the Central Jersey Group I state sectional title, the first in the program's history.

 The ice hockey team won the Dowd Cup in 2020.

 The baseball team won the Central Jersey Group I state sectional championship in 2022, 2023 and 2024.
-The 2024 team finished with a record of 25–5, including a 14-0 record in the Shore Conference Class B Central division, ending the season with a 14–4 loss to Pompton Lakes High School in the Group I championship game, the program's first title game appearance.
+The 2024 team finished with a record of 25–5, including a 14–0 record in the Shore Conference Class B Central division, ending the season with a 14–4 loss to Pompton Lakes High School in the Group I championship game, the program's first title game appearance.